Quick Answer

 - Initiation of legal recovery actions

-These measures encourage timely payments and protect society interests.
+These measures encourage timely payments and protect society’s interests.

 Late fees encourage prompt payments.
-Sample penalty structure:
+Sample structure penalty charges for late payment of society maintenance:

 [Society Letterhead]